 The tendency is that children learn to play chess younger and younger.
 For children at the age of 5/6 years old approximately, two special workbooks appeared where the exercises are adapted to this age group.

 Naturally, the contents of these workbooks overlap partially the 'usual' Step 1.
 Part one of Stepping stones corresponds to lesson 1 up till 6 in the manual, part two begins with mate.

 What are the differences with the usual workbook Step 1?

-Instructors (frequently parents as well) have to rely on the Manual of the first step.
+Instructors (frequently parents as well) have to rely on the Manual of Step 1.
 A chapter is devoted on teaching chess to very young children.
 Furthermore, it will contain information how to deal with each page of the workbook and what are the expected difficulties.

-The answers of both workbooks can be downloaded (if necessary!).
+The answers of both workbooks can be downloaded.